pablosmedina/ckite/README.md

 CKite
 =====

 A Scala implementation of the Raft distributed consensus algorithm.
-It includes leader election, log replication and cluster membership changes.
+It includes Leader Election, Log Replication and Cluster Membership Changes.

 ## Example (3 members)